jmihaljevic04/spring-boot-demo/README.md

 For more details, check RabbitMQ configuration classes.

 Since for most of the tests RabbitMQ isn't necessary, property is present to disable spinning-up container.

+Due to shared configuration between both application, RabbitMQ has been extracted to separate microservice (acting just as a library) called `rabbitmq`.

 ### Flyway